 How to mend your Tekla product

-When a product starts showing some signs of wear, it's important to care for it quickly to avoid further deterioration.
-Small repairs are quick and easy to do, and can prevent the time and cost of a larger repair later on.
+It’s important to repair signs of wear quickly to avoid further deterioration.
+Small repairs are easy to do and can prevent costly repairs later on.

 Snagged loops in terry

 If a loop snags, don’t pull it – cut it instead.
 This will stop the weave from unravelling.

 If a button is loose, wrap thread around the threads between the button and fabric, securing it with a knot.
 This will gather the threads that are attached to the button, which strengthens them.
 Alternatively, remove the thread completely and reattach the button.